-- A. Annually the substance of this policy shall be communicated in writing to the parent(s) or guardian of all students in the District. - B. The first bill or notice sent to parents or guardians who owe fees shall state: - 1.
+- A. The first bill or notice sent to parents or quardians who owe fees shall state: - 1.
 The District will waive fees for persons unable to afford them in accordance with its policy. - 2.
-The procedure for applying for a fee waiver, and the name, address and telephone number of the person to contact for information concerning a fee waiver.
+The procedure for applying for a fee waiver.